 See the recommended hardware requirements in Server design recommendations.

-|Warning||One or more of your trusted CA certificates is due to expire within the next 30 days.||Obtain and upload an updated certificate for the certificate authority.|
+|Warning||One or more of your trusted CA certificates is due to expire within the next 30 days, or has already expired.||Obtain and upload an updated certificate for the certificate authority.|

-|TLS certificates expiring||Warning||One or more of your TLS certificates is due to expire within the next 30 days.||Obtain and upload an updated TLS certificate.
+|Warning||One or more of your TLS certificates is due to expire within the next 30 days, or has already expired.||Obtain and upload an updated TLS certificate.
 You may also need to delete the old certificate.|

-|Incomplete TLS certificate chains||Warning||A TLS certificate has an incomplete chain of trust to the root CA certificate.||Obtain and upload the appropriate chain of intermediate CA certificates to the Management Node (the certificate provider normally provides the relevant bundle of intermediate CA certificates).|
+|Warning||A TLS certificate has an incomplete chain of trust to the root CA certificate.||Obtain and upload the appropriate chain of intermediate CA certificates to the Management Node (the certificate provider normally provides the relevant bundle of intermediate CA certificates).|

 |Warning||A syslog server has been configured to use TCP or TLS but either is not responding to contact requests, or the connection has dropped.||

-|Connectivity lost between nodes||Warning||
+|Connectivity lost between nodes||19||

 Communication to a Pexip Infinity node has been lost.
-The alarm is raised after 10 seconds of lost connectivity.

 |Check network connectivity and routing as for "Configuration not synchronized" above, or in the case of a software upgrade, wait for the upgrade process to complete.|

-|Hardware instability detected||Warning||Pexip Infinity has detected that the underlying VM infrastructure has paused the Pexip virtual machine.
-This is usually indicative of overcommitted hardware, which we do not support.
-Pexip Infinity, since it is a real time system, requires dedicated access to the underlying CPU and RAM resources of the hardware host.||
+|Warning||Pexip Infinity has detected that the underlying VM infrastructure has paused the Pexip virtual machine.
+This is usually indicative of over-committed hardware, which we do not support.
+Pexip Infinity is a real time system and requires dedicated access to the underlying CPU and RAM resources of the hardware host.||

 See the recommended hardware requirements in Server design recommendations.